APMG/ruby-slimdown/README.md

 some other files) which is editable by producers.
 This is autodeployed to a location on our servers which is accessible from our Rails app.

-The actual pages live in `[location]/pages`.
-It is assumed that you will have other files in there as well.
-In our use case, we have `/files` as well, which is aliased as an asset store of sorts.
-We also have `/_deploy` with Capistrano deployment code.

 ## Development